-The following list of sites focus on education and sharing information about positive aging and retirement.
+The following list of sites (compiled at the end of 2018) focuses on education and sharing information about positive aging and retirement.
 They also offer current and interesting news on an ongoing basis.
 None of them are commercially focused.
 Perhaps best of all, I find each of these sites interesting, fun and informative to read.
-If you know of others that fit the SMART description, please let me know and I will add them.

-What are my criteria?
+What is my SMART criteria?
 I have attempted to focus on sites that:

 - Share thoughts that engage, inspire, or encourage us as we age and/or retire.